Living Feng Shui: The Pretty Betta or Siamese Fighting Fish as a Desktop Pet

 You may find it very handy, as I do, to have two complete setups for your Betta.
 That way, when it is time for cleaning, you can just transfer the Betta from one setup to the other.
 Completely clean the setup you have just removed the Betta from to rinse out droppings and neglected bits of food.
 Rinse the gravel very lightly with lukewarm water so as to preserve the beneficial bacteria that grow on the gravel.
 Add water, add dechlorinator, and set the container aside.
 Three or four days later, when it is time to change again, just transfer the Betta again.

 Alternately, you can just change half of the water in the one setup every four days or so.
 To do this, you would use the vacuum hose.
 If you use the vacuum hose, you will need to have a bucket to run the water into.
 In an office setting, storing a vacuum hose and a bucket can be a problem.

-Although setting up a Beta properly as an office pet is a lot of work initially, I have really found it to be well worth the effort.
+Although setting up a Betta properly as an office pet is a lot of work initially, I have really found it to be well worth the effort.
 Having this beautiful, friendly little fellow around brightens up any office.
 Coworkers love to stop by and talk with him, and just seeing him there in his tranquil world amidst our human chaos does the heart good.
-A well-cared for Beta can live many years and bring a lot of joy.
-I hope you will decide to add a Beta to your desktop.
+A well-cared-for Betta can live many years and bring a lot of joy.
+I hope you will decide to add a Betta to your desktop.

 Questions & Answers